immanuelsavio/Plant_Species_Recognition_With_VGG16/README.md

 11.TensorFlow<br />
 12.Keras in tensorflow backend<br />

+### Keras in Tensorflow Backend
+The above code uses keras package in tensorflow backend.
+To use it in the backend install tensorflow as er the instructions in the Keras with tensorflow website.
+Then navigate to your home and in the file .keras/keras.json add the code from the keras.json file in the repository.
+To use tensorflow it is recommended to use a virtual environment installation.
+To activate the virtual environment navigate to /home/<user>/tensorflow/venv/bin and then tyoe the command ```source activate```

 ### Logic

 This program uses the pre-trained convolutional neural network model of VGG16 from the Keras package to extract the features.
 Then the extracted features